Author Archives : Wes

 Failing to stop after an accident

-On May 14, 2013, Posted by , In Accidents,Fail to stop,Road Traffic, With No Comments
+On May 14, 2013, Posted by , In Accidents,Fail to stop,Road Traffic, With Comments Off on Failing to stop after an accident

 If you have an accident on the road, you must stop and exchange details.
 If you continue your journey without stopping, for any distance, an explanation will be required.
 I represented a driver recently who had driven a considerable distance after being involved in a road traffic accident.
 The explanation…